Onyeka Onwenu

 Onyeka Onwenu (31 January 1952 – 30 July 2024) was a Nigerian singer-songwriter, actress, human rights and social activist, journalist, politician, and X Factor series judge.
 Dubbed the "Elegant Stallion" due to her significant impact on African culture and entertainment, Onwenu was a chairperson of the Imo State Council for Arts and Culture.

 In 2013, she was appointed the Executive Director/Chief Executive Officer of the National Centre for Women Development.

 Early life

-Onwenu was born on 31 January 1952.
+Onwenu was born of IGBO parents on 31 January 1952.
 She hailed from Arondizuogu, a big town in Ideato North, Imo State, southeastern Nigeria, but was born and raised in Port Harcourt, the capital city of Rivers State, Nigeria.
 She was the youngest daughter of Nigerian educationist and politician D. K. Onwenu, who died when she was four years old in a traffic collision a week before his appointment as Minister for Education, leaving his widow, Hope, to raise five children alone after her husband's family denied her access to his property.
 She was the youngest daughter of her parents.